hyperleap-ai/mintlify-docs/README.md

 - Explore our [API Reference](/api-reference) for detailed endpoint documentation
 - Check out our [Guides](/guides/faq) for common questions and troubleshooting
-- Visit our [website](https://hyperleapai.com) for more information about Hyperleap
+- Visit our [website](https://hyperleapai.com) for more information about Hyperleap AI

 For support, please contact us at [gopi@hyperleap.ai](mailto:gopi@hyperleap.ai).